andychucs/rank_icons/README.md

 # rank_icons

-A icon set for rank mark.
+An icon set for rank mark.

 ## Getting Started